szhan253/CMPM147-P4/README.md

 # Fish Tank
 ### Description
 This is a program that simulates a tank full fill Platax Teira.
 Platax Teira can change moving direction when they hit other objects or each other.
 They also have the tendency to follow each other.
+Additionally, there is a catcher generated at the mouse position and trying to catch the Platax Teira in the tank.
+Thus, the Platax Teira is trying to get away from the catcher.

 ### Artist Statement
 I am trying to simulate a group of Platax Teira actions in a fish tank.